Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: On Introducing Probability into the Neo-classical Theory

 For the free electron, Liouville's equation in Eq.~\eqref{Eq_1_61} has the solution $p(x)$ constant over a finite space-time region ${\cal V}$ where it can be normalized so that $\int_{\cal V} p(x) dx = 1$.
 This is evident from the fact that the continuity equation derived from Dirac's wave equation for $\psi(x) = \phi(\tau(x))$ is:

 This equation also follows from Section 4.4:

-using Eq.~\eqref{Eq_1_1} and Eq.~\eqref{Eq_1_8}, or Eq.~\eqref{Eq_1_18} and the antisymmetry of the spin tensor.
+using Eqs.~\eqref{Eq_1_1} and~\eqref{Eq_1_8}, or Eq.~\eqref{Eq_1_18} and the antisymmetry of the spin tensor.
 Thus, for any proper time $\tau$, the uncertainty in the electron's space-time coordinates corresponds to a uniform distribution over ${\cal V}$; in particular, the PDF for the free electron's spatial coordinates, $p(\xvec)$, is constant, as in QM theory.